BartoszLudera/airbnb-django-nextjs/README.md

 Deployment to Digital Ocean

 # Features in this project
-Fully responsive design built with Tailwind Authentication using Django Allauth (Email log in)
+- Fully responsive design built with Tailwind
+- Authentication using Django Allauth (Email log in)
-How to use react-date-range and other packages
+- react-date-range and other packages
-How to upload images using fetch
+- upload images using fetch
-Live chat using web sockets
+- Live chat using web sockets